-5-1) The agent does not have the root CA certificate of the signer of the certificate used by Access Manager.

-5-1) Install the appropriate root CA certificate in the keystore used by the deployment container on which the agent is installed.
+- 5-1) The agent does not have the root CA certificate of the signer of the certificate used by Access Manager. - 5-1) Install the appropriate root CA certificate in the keystore used by the deployment container on which the agent is installed.

-6) Symptom: An access denied message is issued when the agent is in J2EE_Policy mode.
+6) Symptom: An access denied message is issued when the agent is in J2EE\Policy mode.

-6-1) The requested resource that expects to use the attributes is in the September 14, 2007

-6-1) Change the not-enforced list so that the requested resource is enforced.
-The agent does not provide support for LDAP attributes
+- 6-1) The requested resource that expects to use the attributes is in the not-enforced list of the agent. - 6-1) Change the not-enforced list so that the requested resource is enforced.
+The agent does not provide support for LDAP attributes for resources that are not-enforced. - 6-2) The agent is unable to fetch user roles from Access Manager. - 6-2) Ensure that the following property is set correctly in the J2EE agent AMAgent.properties configuration file:

-6) Symptom: An access denied message is issued when the agent is in J2EE_Policy mode.

-6-2) The agent is unable to fetch user roles from Access Manager.

-6-2) Ensure that the following property is set correctly in the J2EE agent AMAgent.properties configuration file: